 Currently the town of Amboy is owned by Albert Okura, who also owns the Juan Pollo restaurant chain.
-Fortunately he is dedicated to preserving Amboy in a 1950's look and feel and will try to preserve and restore the site to its former glory.
+Fortunately he is dedicated to preserving Amboy in a 1950's look and feel and will try to restore the site to it's former glory.
 This is not Mr. Okura's first project as a preservationist.
 He also owns the very first McDonald's restaurant in San Bernardino and operates it as a museum.

-As far as history goes, Amboy was founded as a mining site and got active even before the railroad gave it a stop.
+As far as history goes, Amboy was founded as a mining site and got active before the railroad gave it a stop.
 Even today there is still a busy railroad running through the desert in Amboy.

 Amboy is a ghost town reminding tourists traveling Route 66 of what it once used to be.
 Yet the shade the canopy of the gas station offers is a welcome break from the relentless sun for the motorcyclists riding through the desert.